Boban-P/dockerscripts/Packages/utilities/lke-autoscaler/README.md

 ```

-The above manifest uses a secret for your
+The above manifest uses a secret for
 Linode Personal Access Token and docker registry credentials.

 You will need to create these.